 Berries — such as blueberries, raspberries, strawberries, blackberries, and goji berries — are rich in all kinds of goodness, such as:

 They also contain phytonutrients like flavonoids and anthocyanins.

-The American Pregnancy Association recommends eating two to four servings of fruit and four servings of vegetables each day.
+Medical professionals usually recommend eating two to four servings of fruit and four to five servings of vegetables each day.

 In general, one serving of fruit is:

 - a medium piece of whole fruit (about the size of a tennis ball)

 - 1/2 cup of raw or cooked vegetables

 - 1/2 cup of vegetable juice

 When it comes to 100% fruit juices, as long as they’re pasteurized, they’re safe to drink.
 But you may miss out on some of the nutrients in juice form.